armory/docs/content/en/scale-agent/install/install-armory.md

 ### Kubernetes account

-You should configure a Kubernetes account or accounts for the Scale Agent service to manage.
+You should configure a Kubernetes account for the Scale Agent service to manage.
 You do this in `targets/kubernetes/scale-agent/armory-agent.yml`.
+The Kubernetes account should not exist in Clouddriver.

 Add your Kubernetes accounts to the `kubernetes.accounts` section.
 For example: